 Illinois is one of only a handful of states that restrict home funerals by requiring the involvement of a licensed funeral director in many aspects of final arrangements.
 Here is an overview of the rules that govern home funerals in Illinois.

 By law, a licensed funeral director must oversee the final disposition of a body in Illinois.
-For example, a licensed funeral director must file the death certificate, and only a licensed funeral director may be issued a permit to move the body for final disposition.
-(See, for example, 410 ILCS 535/18, 535/21, and Illinois Administrative Code § 500.10.)
+For example, a licensed funeral director must file the death certificate, and only a licensed funeral director may issue a permit to move the body for final disposition.
+(See, for example, 410 ILCS 535/18, 535/21 (2018), and Illinois Administrative Code § 500.10 (2018).)

 Illinois has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.

 You will need certified copies of the death certificate to carry out other tasks after the death, such as transferring the deceased person's property to inheritors.
 The funeral director who files the death certificate should be able to order copies for you.